trevorstephens/gplearn/doc/intro.rst

 **Point Mutation**

-Point mutation is probably the most common form of mutation operations in genetic programming.
-It can reintroduce lost functions and operators into the population to maintain diversity.
+Point mutation is probably the most common form of mutation in genetic programming.
+Like subtree mutation, it can also reintroduce extinct functions and operators into the population to maintain diversity.

 Point mutation takes the winner of a tournament and selects random nodes from it to be replaced.
 Terminals are replaced by other terminals and functions are